Ada-Developers-Academy/core-about-ada/being-an-adie/homerooms.md

 ## Logistics

-Homerooms will generally meet twice a week, Mondays at __NEED TIME__ for __MEETING NAME__ and Fridays at __NEED TIME__ for Retros.
-These meetings are subject to change and will be posted on the Cohort 15 calendar.
-Any additional meetings will also be posted on the Cohort 15 calendar.
+Homerooms will generally meet twice a week, Mondays 1:00pm-1:30pm for Homeroom Check In and Fridays at 2:00pm-3:00pm for Retros.
+Homeroom meetings will be fascilitated by your homeroom instructor.
+These meetings are subject to change and any changes will be announced via slack and posted on the Cohort 15 calendar.
+Any additional homeroom meetings will also be posted on the Cohort 15 calendar.